 One of the most important historical and tourist cities in Iran and the capital of Ardabil province is Ardabil city in the west of Iran which had a very important role in the formation and consolidation of the Safavid government in Iran.
 This city is one of the most important tourist cities in Iran with a collection of exquisite historical buildings, special natural effects, and a unique collection of cultural features.
 Every year, this historical city hosts a large number of domestic and international tourists who are eager to its historical and natural monuments.
 According to Iranian opinion, Ardabil during the Safavid period was the center of the revival of Shiism by the Safavids, because the ancestors of the new dynasty that expanded Shiism originated from this city.

-Several factors caused the Safavid kings to have great efforts to magnify the religious status of Ardabil.
+Several factors caused the Safavid kings to make great efforts to magnify the religious status of Ardabil.

 The promotion of Shiism.